 Citation managers are tools that help you cite and organize the sources you find through your research.
 Though they may vary in their features, at their core they can help you cite your sources correctly based on the latest editions of the appropriate citation styles.
-Some may limit you to individual citations or individual citation styles while others will allow you to create entire bibliographies, or even store PDF's of your sources in their libraries.
 Citation managers are great time savers in that a well-organized list of sources can be turned into a bibliography almost instantly, saving you precious time at the end of your paper.
-Which citation manager you choose depends on your needs.

 While many citation managers like EndNote and RefWorks are expensive for individual licenses, there are other options out there which do many of the same functions for free.